 We focus on the challenge of feeding a growing world population with limited natural resources.
-Using real-world data, we examine both demand and supply side factors that influence food security, paying special attention to food insecurity in developing nations.
-Prerequisites: ECON 1010 or ECON 1020.
+Using real-world data, we examine both demand and supply side factors that influence food security, focusing on food insecurity in developing nations.

 ECON 3540 Development Economics (3)